 The Pediatric Primary Care Psychology Program is a hospital-community partnership that extends behavioral health services to children and families outside the hospital in integrated primary care settings.
-Training is available across a variety of integrated sites, including two National Committee for Quality Assurance (NCQA)certified medical homes, as well as at several Texas Children's Pediatrics primary care pediatric clinics located across the city.
-This innovative program increases access to behavioral health services and serves patients presenting with a broad range of socio-emotional, learning, and behavioral health needs.
+Training is available across a variety of primary care integrated sites located across the city.
+This innovative program increases access to behavioral health services and serves patients presenting with a broad range of socioemotional, learning, and behavioral health needs.
 While many patients present with specific mental health concerns, others are seeking screening and feedback to promote better health behaviors and prevent emergence of mental health issues.
 Fellows learn to effectively assess and triage children and adolescents presenting with a broad range of concerns such as toileting resistance, sleep problems, procedural anxiety, disruptive behavior and ADHD, obesity, emotional concerns, suicidality, medication adherence, screening for/diagnosis of developmental disabilities, and many others.
 Clinical training emphasizes use of brief, evidence-based assessment, consultation, and intervention practices, including translation of common evidence-based practices into brief, targeted treatments feasible for implementation in primary care.
 Training also focuses on learning to serve historically underserved patient communities and on honing skills in addressing social determinants of health.
 Fellows work closely with physician and allied health partners to provide care that is both collaborative and integrated.
 Behavioral health services are provided on-site and coordinated with other aspects of primary health care (e.g., consultations following well child examinations).
-Children and adolescents who present with more specialized or long-term intervention needs are typically referred to specialty care clinics or providers.
-Fellows often have opportunity to contribute to supervision of graduate practicum There is also substantial opportunity for fellows to take a leadership role in students. development and implementation of interdisciplinary educational training materials designed for primary care colleagues.
+Children and adolescents who present with more specialized or long-term intervention needs are typically referred to speciality care clinics or providers.
+Fellows often have opportunity to contribute to supervision of graduate practicum students.
+There is also substantial opportunity for fellows to take a leadership role in development and implementation of interdisciplinary educational training materials designed for primary care colleagues.